Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 `:` serves as a convenient way to "skip" axes.
 It is one of the most common types of indices that you will see in practice for this reason.
 However, it is important to remember that `:` is not special.
-It is just a slice, which picks every element of the corresponding axis.
+It is just a slice, which selects every element of the corresponding axis.
 We could also replace `:` with `0:n`, where `n` is the size of the corresponding axis (see the [slices documentation](omitted)).